-- Prof. F. Burkhard and Prof. G. Thalmann, Department of Urology, Inselspital, University Hospital Bern
+- Prof. F. Burkhard and Prof. G. Thalmann, Department of Urology, Inselspital, Bern University Hospital

-- PD.
-Dr. med P. Nett, Obesity Centre of Berne, Department of Visceral Surgery and Medicine, Inselspital, University Hospital Bern
+- PD Dr. med P. Nett, Obesity Centre of Berne, Department of Visceral Surgery and Medicine, Inselspital, Bern University Hospital

 - Prof. S. Walter, University Hospital of Psychiatry, University of Bern

-- Prof. RG Hahn, Research Unit, Södertälje Hospital, Södertälje, Karolinska Institutet at Danderyds Hospital, Stockholm, Sweden
+- Prof. R.G.
+Hahn, Research Unit, Södertälje Hospital, Södertälje, Karolinska Institutet at Danderyds Hospital, Stockholm, Sweden